The Rogers Award

 Purpose: The Rogers Award is intended to foster creative and innovative approaches to teaching.
 However, applicants must describe how their proposal might make a positive contribution to their students education.

-Required Materials: 1) Application form; 2) A proposal addressing how the applicant will use the $5,000 award to improve teaching and learning at his/her own school, and how he/she will ensure that the Neag School of Education benefits from his/her research and/or experience.
+Required Materials: 1) Application form; 2) A proposal addressing how the applicant will use the $5,000 award to improve teaching and learning at their own school, and how they will ensure that the Neag School of Education benefits from their research and/or experience.

 Presentation: The Rogers Award is typically presented at the Neag School of Education Alumni Awards, held each March.